SHoltzen/ml/README.md

 ml
 ==

-Learning about machine learning in Python
+Learning about machine learning in Python: Walking before you Run

 This is dedicated to learning machine learning.
 All of the algorithms that here are well known and studied algorithms with multiple implementations.
 There is a good chance that these algorithms are implemented better in a number of machine learning packages such as: